Andrei0927/vidx-video-marketplace-revolution/README.md

 - **Local Development**: Works on localhost with fallback for iOS

 ### 📱 Mobile-First Design
-- **TikTok-Style Scrolling**: Full-screen snap scrolling on automotive page
+- **Immersive Scrolling**: Full-screen snap scrolling on automotive page
 - **Hover-to-Play**: Desktop videos play on hover, pause on leave
 - **Dark Mode**: Full dark mode support across all pages
 - **Responsive**: Optimized for mobile, tablet, and desktop